Enrich Your Career: Lead a Section

 Why Serve on a D.C.
 Bar Section Steering Committee?

 - Choose and develop programming in your practice area.

 Steering committee members are responsible for coordinating programs, projects, publications, and community outreach activities.
 Steering committees also may develop public statements and submit comments on legislation, court rules, and regulatory reform related to the section's practice area.

 This information will be shared with your section's nominating committee, which will choose its candidates by early March 2016.
-Those elected will serve three-year terms, beginning July 1, 2016.
+Nearly all of those elected will serve three-year terms, beginning July 1, 2016.

 Prospective Candidate Briefing

 If you are interested in serving on a steering committee and would like to learn more, there will be a briefing for prospective candidates at the D.C.
-Bar Conference Center (1101 K Street NW, first floor) in mid-January 2016.
+Bar (1101 K Street NW, Room 205) on January 13, 2016.
 It will be a brown bag lunch with snack foods and beverages provided.

 Please note: A suggested nomination does not automatically confer a place on the ballot.
 If you are not selected by the nominating committee for the ballot, you may still nominate yourself by petition with the signatures of not less than ten Section members.
 Petition forms may be requested through the Sections Office on or after March 1, 2016.